Corey Robinson (offensive tackle): Detroit Lions

-Robinson was drafted by the Detroit Lions in the seventh round, 240th overall, in the 2015 NFL draft.
+Robinson was selected by the Detroit Lions in the seventh round, 240th overall, in the 2015 NFL draft.
 He made his NFL debut in Week 1 of the 2015 season against the San Diego Chargers before being inactive for the remainder of the season.

 Robinson was placed on injured reserve on January 3, 2017 with a foot injury.

 On September 12, 2017, Robinson was placed on injured reserve with a foot injury.
 He was activated off injured reserve to the active roster on November 11, 2017.

 Carolina Panthers

 On September 1, 2018, the Lions traded Robinson to the Carolina Panthers for a draft pick.
 He was released by the Panthers on September 25, 2018.

 Jacksonville Jaguars

 On November 19, 2018, Robinson was signed by the Jacksonville Jaguars.

 Washington Redskins

 On July 27, 2019, Robinson was signed by the Washington Redskins.
 He was waived on August 31, 2019.